- What is (Static|Dynamic|Gradual) typing?

 x = first(["foo", "bar", "baz"]) x.lower() # must check for None before using

-and Dict[str, int]
+Set[int] and Dict[str, int] are concretions of

 generic classes

-and B
+A and B

-has the type Pair[int, str]
+sp has the type Pair[int, str]

 ☹